New Users

 Data Analysis

-PFCC has three workstations accessible to all users for post-acquistion data analysis.
-Different software site licenses are also available for purchase.
+PFCC has three workstations accessible to all users for post-acquisition data analysis.
+Different software site licenses are also available for purchase through RRP.
 See here for options to analyze the data off the instruments.

 Acknowledgements